blnkpagelabs/nflscraPy/README.md

 ## Request Limits

-To Be Respectful of Pro Football Reference's Servers Each Function Incorporates Sleeps Between 3.5 to 5.5 Seconds After Every Request
+To be respectful of Pro Football Reference's servers each function incorporates sleeps between 3.5 to 5.5 seconds after every request

-Remove or Reduce these Intervals at Your Own Risk – Sports Reference & Cloudflare will Temporarily/Permanently Suspend Access if you Throttle Their Servers
+Remove or reduce these intervals at your own risk – Pro Football Reference & Cloudflare will temporarily/permanently suspend access if you throttle their servers

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/cloudy.png)